 The KS tumor cell is believed to be of mesenchymal, endothelial origin.
 Several endothelial cell markers are positive in KS, including stains for CD31, CD34, and EN-4.
 In addition, the tumor stains with factor VIIIa, CD68, and alpha-actin but not with pathologische anatomie leiden endothelium.

 Although it is difficult to predict from the initial presentation which patients are most likely to have rapidly progressive tumors, several retrospective studies have shown a correlation of survival with the degree of T-cell immunodeficiency, as reflected in the absolute number of T-helper cells in blood.
-Prior opportunistic infections or the presence of such symptoms as fevers, night sweats, and weight loss (B symptoms) also portend a poor prognosis.
+Prior opportunistic infections or the presence of fevers and weight loss also portend a poor prognosis.
 Patients who develop KS or whose tumor growth accelerates after an opportunistic infection often have a more aggressive clinical course.
 Patients with pulmonary involvement generally have a poor prognosis.

 A tumor classification system has been proposed for AIDS-related KS by the oncology committee of the AIDS Clinical Trials Group.
-This system segregates patients into good or poor prognostic groups on the basis of tumor characteristics, immune system function, and systemic illness (the TIS system; see Table 1).
+This system (TIS; see Table 1) segregates patients into good or poor prognostic groups based on tumor characteristics, immune system function, and systemic illness.
 A retrospective analysis of 294 patients with AIDS-related KS has shown that the TIS system is a valid predictor for survival.